praj33/ai-being-enforcement/contracts/enforcement_contract.md

 Missing ANY required field → BLOCK

-UNKNOWN age or region → treated as HIGH RISK
+UNKNOWN age or region → HIGH RISK

-No field may be inferred or guessed
+No field may be inferred, guessed, or auto-filled

 3. Evaluator Contract (MANDATORY)
 Each evaluator MUST return the following structure: